Guidance on air freight of medicines

 The GDP responsibilities between all parties involved in the supply chain should be clearly defined as set out in chapter 7 of the GDP guidelines.

-3. Risk control measure
+3. Risk control measures

 3.1 Product preparation and conditioning at shipper’s location

-- Use defined conditioning and staging time specifications for packaging components (temperature and duration), compliant with Design Qualification and Operational Qualification of the shipment container used.
+Use defined conditioning and staging time specifications for packaging components (temperature and duration), compliant with design qualification and operational qualification of the shipment container used.

 3.2 Product loading at shipper’s location

-- Use a defined loading process, with check sheet
+- use a defined loading process, with check sheet

-- Application of IATA TTSPP label
+- apply IATA TTSPP label

 3.3 Ground transport from shipper location

-- Ensure that equipment has been serviced and checked as required
+- ensure that equipment has been serviced and checked as required

 3.4 Warehousing (en route)

-- Ensure defined storage instructions are available
+- ensure defined storage instructions are available

 3.5 Airport tarmac/apron

-- Minimise the time product is exposed to ambient temperatures
+- minimise the time product is exposed to ambient temperatures

-- Use of high priority ramp handling
+- use high priority ramp handling

 3.6 Aircraft hold

-- Avoid positioning near cargo door
+- avoid positioning near cargo door

-- Cargo hold temperatures should be maintained between +15.0°C and +25.0°C
+- maintain cargo hold temperatures between +15.0°C and +25.0°C

-- NOTOC (notification to captain) defining cargo hold temperature setting or use of dry ice in active containers
+- use NOTOC (notification to captain) defining cargo hold temperature setting or use of dry ice in active containers

 4. Air cargo security checks